tanvirjoy04/odin-recipes/README.md

 - Images and links
 - Basic use of Git and GitHub

+---
+## About the Project
+The website contains:
+- A homepage listing three recipes
+- Individual recipe pages

+Each recipe page includes:
+- A title
+- An image
+- A short description
+- Ingredients (unordered list)
+- Steps (ordered list)

+No CSS or JavaScript is used at this stage — **HTML only**.

 ## Description
 This website is a collection of simple recipes, organized around a homepage (`index.html`) which contains links to several favourite dish recipe pages.
 Each recipe page details the ingredients, preparation steps, and may include images or tips.